-Students learn how to add colour and pattern to a variety of fabrics using a range of printing processes, dyeing, and embroidery and embellishment techniques, including computer-aided manufacture.
+Students learn how to add colour and pattern to a variety of fabrics using a range of printing processes, dyeing, and embroidery and embellishment techniques, using a range of equipment and technology.
 Students will also learn basic pattern block making and pattern cutting, as well as a variety of construction technique, so they develop the skills to both design and make garments or products.

-Students also learn about the design and manufacturing industry, technological developments and smart materials, environmental issues and sustainability in relation to manufacture and use of a range of product and materials.
-In year 11 they concentrate on one of the specialist areas for further development and produce a portfolio and a textile product.

-The course has excellent work related learning links.
+Students also learn about the design and manufacturing industry, technological developments, environmental issues and sustainability in relation to manufacture and use of a range of product and materials.
+The course has excellent work-related learning links.
 We have connections industry professionals, designers and illustrators and offer a supportive range of trips for enrichment, including summer schools and workshops delivered by outside agencies such as University of the Arts, London, FAD and TRAID.
-These often provide a platform for showing designs and creations.
+These often provide a platform for showcasing designs and creations.